OpenNMS/opennms-provisioning-integration-server/opennms-pris-docs/src/site/markdown/documentation.md

 | jdbc.user            |   | |
 | jdbc.password        |   | |

+This source also supports all asset-fields by using `Asset_` as a prefix followed by the `asset-field-name`.
+The city field of the assets can be addressed like this: `yourvalue AS Asset_City`.
+This is not case-sensitive.

 ### OCS Source
 OCS is handling computers and snmp-devices separately in its APIs.
 For that reason there are two different sources available to connect to OCS.
 Some parameters are part of both sources and described first.